-- The flow of the processes, including identification and management of risk points, integration of key activities and communication among staff/units involved in the process; Strengths in the processes and possible actions to be taken in areas needing improvement; Use of data - Issues requiring further exploration in other survey activities; - A baseline assessment of standards compliance.
+- The flow of the processes, including identification and management of risk points, integration of

+- Issues requiring further exploration in other survey activities; - A baseline assessment of standards compliance.

 GAHAR surveyor may need a quiet area for brief interactive discussion with staff who oversee the quality management program.
-Then time may be spent where improvement was implemented.
-The following documents may be reviewed during this session:
+Then time may be spent where improvement was implemented The following documents may be reviewed during this session